 Written permission from unmasked patients appearing in photographs must be obtained by the authors and must be surface mailed or faxed to the editorial office once the manuscript is submitted online.

-All work should conform to the "National Statement on Ethical Conduct in Research Involving Humans" by the National Health and Medical Research Council of Australia, or the equivalent in other countries, or the Declaration of Helsinki.
+- Research Manuscripts: All submissions must provide evidence that research-based submissions have been approved by the appropriate Human Ethics Committee and that the study was conducted in accordance with the approved protocol.
+All work must conform to the "National Statement on Ethical Conduct in Research Involving Humans" by the National Health and Medical Research Council of Australia, or the equivalent in other countries, or the Declaration of Helsinki.
 The ethical guidelines that were followed by the investigators must be included in the Methods section of the manuscript.
 State clearly that the subject gave informed consent.
 Anonymity should be preserved.

 List funding sources in this standard way to facilitate compliance to funder's requirements: